Educational Programs and Schools

 Flower Show Schools are a series of courses intended to train NGC members to become accredited Flower Show Judges.

-Consultants of Environmental Studies, Gardening Study, and Landscape Design Schools are encouraged to refresh in optional events sponsored within the organization.
+Consultants of Environmental Studies, Gardening, and Landscape Design Schools are encouraged to refresh in optional events sponsored within the organization.
 A Multiple Refresher may be for two (Bi-Refresher) or three Tri-Refresher) of these schools where subject matter usually overlaps to a large degree.